suborbital/subo/docs/get-started.md

 ## Bundles
 To build all of the Runnables in the current directory and bundle them all into a single `.wasm.zip` file, run `subo build . --bundle`.
 Atmo uses Runnable bundles to help you build powerful web services by composing Runnables declaratively.

-The resulting bundle can also be used with a Hive instance by calling `h.HandleBundle({path/to/bundle})`.
-See the [hive Wasm instructions](https://github.com/suborbital/hive/blob/master/Wasm.md) for details.
+The resulting bundle can also be used with a Reactr instance by calling `h.HandleBundle({path/to/bundle})`.
+See the [Reactr Wasm instructions](https://github.com/suborbital/reactr/blob/master/docs/wasm.md) for details.

 The full options for `build`:
 ```